Clarkson College Online Nurse Practitioner Programs – FNP, AGPCNP

 What to Expect from the Clarkson College Online NP Programs

 Admission Requirements: Applicants to the Clarkson College online NP programs must hold a current, unencumbered RN license and have a cumulative GPA of 3.0 or higher.
-Application materials include an application, application fee, a scholarly essay, official transcripts, two professional letters of recommendation, completion of Acute Care Skills Assessment form, and a current resume.
+Application materials include an application, application fee, a scholarly essay, official transcripts, two professional letters of recommendation, completion of the Acute Care Skills Assessment form, and a current resume.
 The applicant must also provide documentation of professional licensure and earned certifications.
 NO GRE or GMAT is required.
 Students whose primary language is not English must provide proof of English language proficiency.
 Students are expected to have 1-2 years of professional nursing work experience before beginning FNP or AGPCNP specialty courses.

-- Program Specific Admission Requirements
+• Program Specific Admission Requirements

-- MSN: Hold a BSN degree from an accredited college or university with a minimum 3.0 GPA
+• MSN: Hold a BSN degree from an accredited college or university with a minimum 3.0 GPA

-- RN to MSN: Hold an associate’s degree in nursing (ADN) or a 3-year nursing diploma from an accredited college or university with a minimum 3.0 GPA
+• RN to MSN: Hold an associate’s degree in nursing (ADN) or a 3-year nursing diploma from an accredited college or university with a minimum 3.0 GPA

-- Post-Master’s Certificates: Hold an MSN degree from an accredited institution with a minimum GPA of 3.0
+• Post-Master’s Certificates: Hold an MSN degree from an accredited institution with a minimum GPA of 3.0

-- BSN to DNP: Hold a BSN degree from an accredited college or university with a minimum 3.0 GPA
+• BSN to DNP: Hold a BSN degree from an accredited college or university with a minimum 3.0 GPA

 State Restrictions: While Clarkson College accepts students from most states, applicants outside of Nebraska should check with the Nursing Department at Clarkson College to make sure they are eligible for the nursing programs.
+Students from the following states may not enroll in the NP programs at this time: Alabama, Arizona, Arkansas, Connecticut, Delaware, Georgia, Kentucky, Louisiana, Massachusetts, Nevada, New York, Ohio, Oregon, Puerto Rico, Tennessee, West Virginia, and Wisconsin.
+Finally, interested students should contact their state licensing board to determine if the online NP program meets state requirements for NP licensure.

 Note that students who have two or more years of work experience in population health, leadership, or evidence-based nursing may be eligible for transfer credit of one 400-level nursing course.
 In addition, students may enroll in some graduate-level courses while completing the BSN portion of the curriculum.

-BSN to DNP Curriculum – FNP and AGPCNP: The BSN to DNP program comprises 69 to 77 credits plus at least 950 clinical hours.
-69 credits are required and up to 8 more elective credits can be completed.
-The following courses are required for both FNP and AGPCNP specializations: Outcomes of Healthcare in a Global Society; Healthcare Informatics and Data Analytics; Organizational Systems and Behaviors; Health Care Policy and Law; Leadership; Biostatistics/Epidemiology; Healthcare Economics and Financial Management; Evidence-Based Practice; DNP Scholarly Project I-III; and Interprofessional Education.
+BSN to DNP Curriculum: The BSN to DNP program comprises 71 credits for the FNP and AGACNP specializations, while the PMHNP specialty comprises 73 credits.
+Students also complete at least 1,000 clinical hours and have the option to complete an extra 8 credits of electives which would add to the total credit requirements.
+The following courses are required for all specializations: Outcomes of Healthcare in a Global Society; Healthcare Informatics and Data Analytics; Organizational Systems and Behaviors; Health Care Policy and Law; Leadership; Biostatistics and Epidemiology; Healthcare Economics and Financial Management; Evidence-Based Practice; DNP Scholarly Project I-III; and Interprofessional Education.

 Four credits of electives are required and students may complete up to 12 credits.
-Choices include Entrepreneurship, Learning Theories and Adult Education Methods; Program Planning and Evaluation; Teaching and Learning Strategies for the Nurse Educator; and DNP Scholarly Project IV and V.
+Choices include Entrepreneurship, Learning Theories and Adult Education Methods; Program Planning and Evaluation; Teaching and Learning Strategies for the Nurse Educator; and DNP Scholarly Project IV and V. Students also complete the specialty courses for their respective track as listed for the MSN degree above.

 Online Experience: Clarkson College utilizes Canvas as its online Learning Management System (LMS).
 Through this platform, students are able to access online content, collaborate with faculty and peers on assignments, discuss readings and assignments through discussion boards, submit coursework, view syllabi and grades and complete other tasks.
 Help for Canvas is available round the clock and students have access to a Student Success Guide which leads them through an introduction to the online Canvas LMS.
 The guide shows students how to use the platform and helps them develop online learning skills for greater success in the online program.
 In addition, the learning format allows students and faculty to correspond 24/7.
 Online resources include faculty office hours, an online library and bookstore, admissions counseling, academic counseling, career counseling, and technical support.